rtoi/wdmg-yii2-blog/README.md

 `$ php yii migrate --migrationPath=@vendor/wdmg/yii2-blog/migrations`

 # Configure
-To add a module to the project, add the following data in your configuration file:
+To use this module as a standalone extension, add the following data in your configuration file:

     'modules' => [
         ...
         'blog' => [
             'class' => 'wdmg\blog\Module',
-            'routePrefix' => 'admin',
+            'routePrefix' => '',
+            'defaultController' => "blog/default",
             'baseRoute'  => '/blog', // route for frontend (string or array), use "/" - for root 'baseLayout' => '@app/views/layouts/main', // the default layout to render blog 'imagePath' => '/uploads/blog' // the default path to save blog thumbnails in @webroot ],
         ...
     ],

+    $config['bootstrap'][] = 'blog';

 # Routing